 - Have paint or nail polish ready on a long-handled fine tip brush.
 Begin to lift up the steering wheel until it is level with the top of the shaft.
 Use the brush to mark the position of the wheel on the shaft to assist with alignment on reassembly.

 - Remove the steering wheel by pulling straight up, and put it in a safe location.

-Removing the Control Tree
+Step 2: Remove the Control Tree

 - Now that the steering wheel is removed, you will want to next remove the control tree assembly for the wiper controls as well as the turn signal controls.
 This will make the removal of the gauges and housing much easier and limit the risk of breaking trim pieces.

 - Remove the 2 small Phillips screws that hold the decorative trim on the steering column.